Aguilar snaps tie with HR in 9th, Marlins beat Giants 5-2 - WHIZ News

 WELCOME TO THE BIGS, KID

 Miami infielder Jose Devers struck out three times in three at-bats of his major league debut.
 Devers is the fifth-youngest player in Marlins history to make his major league debut.
 Devers was acquired from the New York Yankees as part of the Giancarlo Stanton trade in 2017.
-He started at second base and was seventh in manager Don Mattingly’s lineup. “(Didn’t) really tell him anything,” Mattingly said before the game.
+He started at second base and batted seventh. “(Didn’t) really tell him anything,” Mattingly said before the game.
 “Obviously, he’s a guy we like.
 Let him go play.
 I’m interested to see how he handles it.”

 TRAINER’S ROOM